 For more information, or to sign on to the contact list, please email Maura High (work leader) at maurahigh@gmail.com.

-A group of Zen Center volunteers prepare and serve lunch at the Inter-faith Council Community Kitchen on the fourth Saturday of each month from 10 AM to 1 PM.
+A group of Zen Center volunteers prepare and serve lunch at the Inter-Faith Council (IFC) Community Kitchen on the fourth Saturday of each month from 10 AM to 1 PM.
 More volunteers are needed, including a core group of committed people, so we can continue our presence.
-The IFC Community Kitchen is the only soup kitchen in Orange Country and is located in Chapel Hill.
+The IFC Community Kitchen is the only soup kitchen in Orange Country and is located in Carrboro.
 If you are interested in volunteering or would like more information, please contact Shawn at (919) 619-2243 or chzencooks@gmail.com.

 Members of the CHZC also continue to collect items for the IFC Community Market which provides approximately 1,300 bags of groceries to those in need every month.
 Both produce and non-perishable food and items such as dish washing soap, shampoo, toilet paper are needed, as well as gently used brown paper bags used to send groceries home.
 Please leave items on the front deck of the ZC in the large plastic containers.
 They are picked up about once a week.